-If you’re wondering why there are loads of championship belts in boxing and if is there even any difference between them, Here’s a detailed explanation of each of the titles:
+If you’re wondering why there are loads of championship belts and titles in boxing and if is there even any difference between them, Here, I’ll try to open up this mystery and dig deeper into the significance of each of the boxing belts.

 Boxing has so many belts because there is no single governing body that decides the rules and promotes the long-term future of the game.
 Due to internal conflicts and financial interests, there are more than 5 sanctioning authorities in boxing that have their own championship titles in each weight class.